Gottfried Wilhelm Leibniz Prize

 Up to ten prizes are awarded annually with a maximum of €2.5 million per award.

-Nominees may be put forward by: all members of the DFG, all research universities in the Federal Republic of Germany, the Helmholtz Association of National Research Centres, the elected spokespersons of the DFG’s review boards, previous Leibniz prizewinners, and former members of the Leibniz Selection Committee.
+Nominees may be put forward by: all Universities and other doctorate-granting higher education institutions in Germany, all members of the DFG, the Helmholtz Association of National Research Centres, the elected spokespersons of the DFG’s review boards, previous Leibniz prizewinners, and former members of the Leibniz Selection Committee.
 Direct applications are not accepted.

 Awards are made to individuals who, at an early stage of their careers, have demonstrated superior achievements in their research areas both in a national and an international context and who show exceptional promise for future top-level accomplishments that will have a sustainable impact on the German research landscape.
 The prizes are not limited to certain research areas; the scientific quality of the previous work is the sole criterion for nomination.
 The prize may be awarded to individuals or research groups working at a research institution in Germany or at a German research institution abroad.